Note

 There are two methods you can use to remove the AD DS role:

-The Manage menu on the main dashboard, using Remove Roles and Features
+On the Manage menu on the main dashboard, select Remove Roles and Features:

 Select AD DS or All Servers on the navigation pane.
 Scroll down to the Roles and Features section.
-Right-click Active Directory Domain Services in the Roles and Features list and select Remove Role or Feature.
+Right-click Active Directory Domain Services in the Roles and Features list and select Remove Roles or Features.
 This interface skips the Server Selection page.

-The Server Selection dialog enables you to choose from one of the servers previously added to the pool, as long as it's accessible.
+The Server Selection section enables you to choose from one of the servers previously added to the pool, as long as it's accessible.
 The local server running Server Manager is always automatically available.

-Clear the Active Directory Domain Services check box to demote a domain controller; if the server is currently a domain controller, this doesn't remove the AD DS role and instead switches to a Validation Results dialog with the offer to demote.
-Otherwise, it removes the binaries like any other role feature.
+Clear the Active Directory Domain Services checkbox to demote a domain controller.
+If the server is currently a domain controller, this action doesn't remove the AD DS role.
+Instead, it presents a Validation Results dialog that lets you demote the server.
+If the server is a domain controller, this action removes the binaries like any other role feature.

-Don't remove any other AD DS-related roles or features - such as DNS, GPMC, or the RSAT tools - if you intend to promote the domain controller again immediately.
-Removing additional roles and feature increases the time to re-promote, as Server Manager reinstalls these features when you reinstall the role.
+- Don't remove any other AD DS-related roles or features - such as DNS, GPMC, or the RSAT tools - if you intend to promote the domain controller again immediately.
+Removing other roles and features increases the time to repromote because Server Manager reinstalls these features when you reinstall the role.

-Remove unneeded AD DS roles and features at your own discretion if you intend to demote the domain controller permanently.
-This requires clearing the check boxes for those roles and features.
+- Remove unneeded AD DS roles and features at your own discretion if you intend to demote the domain controller permanently.
+To remove roles and features, clear the appropriate checkboxes.

-The full list of AD DS-related roles and features include:
+Here's the full list of AD DS-related roles and features:

 - Active Directory Module for Windows PowerShell feature